MicroEJ/VEEPort-Sony-Spresense/readme.rst

 - Step 0: Configure your bash environment (mostly for WSYS32, Windows Subsystem Linux) and make sure Spresense SDK dependencies are installed
     - The process is described here https://developer.sony.com/develop/spresense/docs/sdk_set_up_en.html#_setup_for_linux
+    - When using WSL along a Windows environment be wary of the file permission, :literal:`\r\n` end of line.
+Look into :literal:`dos2unix` utilities and build-essential

-- Step 1: Execute the following line to clone Spresense's SDK, checked out on the correct version (v1.3.0)
+- Step 1: Execute the following line to clone Spresense's SDK, checked out on the correct version (v1.4.0)
     - :code:`$ git clone https://github.com/sonydevworld/spresense.git`
     - :code:`$ cd spresense/`
     - :code:`$ git submodule update --init --recursive`
-    - :code:`$ git checkout --recurse-submodules v1.3.0`
+    - :code:`$ git checkout --recurse-submodules v1.4.0`
     - Step 1.1
         - :code:`$ git submodule add https://github.com/MicroEJ/Platform-Sony-Spresense.git MicroEJ`
     - Step 1.1 - alternative: You can also git clone the MicroEJ folder outside and create a symlink in the spresense folder if you do not want to add a submodule